Chapter 12.70

 2. Instruction to the abutting property owner to trim or remove the vegetation and specify a reasonable time for the trimming or removal of said vegetation.

-3. A statement that if the owner fails to trim or remove the vegetation within the time frame provided, the City will begin enforcement proceedings per Chapter 1.20 KMC or if determined by the city engineer to be a public safety hazard, interferes with Americans with Disabilities Act (ADA) accessibility, an environmental hazard, or impedes City maintenance and operations, that the City will perform the maintenance pursuant to subsection B of this section; and
+3. A statement that if the property owner fails to trim or remove the vegetation within the time frame provided, the City will begin enforcement proceedings per Chapter 1.20 KMC or if determined by the city engineer to be a public safety hazard, interferes with Americans with Disabilities Act (ADA) accessibility, an environmental hazard, or impedes City maintenance and operations, that the City will perform the maintenance pursuant to subsection B of this section; and

 4. A statement that in the case of a public safety hazard, interference with ADA accessibility, an environmental hazard, or impeding City maintenance and operations, that any cost incurred by the City may be assessed against the property owner for failure to comply with this provision.

 B. If, by determination of the city engineer, the vegetation is a public safety hazard, environmental hazard, or impedes City maintenance and operations and the abutting property owner fails to complete the required maintenance within the time period stated in the notice, the City will perform the required maintenance and the cost may, at the discretion of the city engineer, be assessed against the abutting property owner.
-After completion, the city engineer will determine the cost to be charged to the owner and the time and manner of payment thereof; provided, that the cost will not exceed 50 percent of the valuation of the abutting property, exclusive of improvements.
+After completion, the city engineer will determine the cost to be charged to the property owner and the time and manner of payment thereof; provided, that the cost will not exceed 50 percent of the valuation of the abutting property, exclusive of improvements.
 The cost will include all direct invoiced costs for materials and equipment as well as $75.00 per hour per person of labor performed by the City in completing the maintenance requirements.
 If contracting services are necessary to complete the maintenance, the full cost of the contract services shall be included in the cost charged to the property owner.
 The abutting property valuation shall be as determined by the most current assessment of King County assessor’s office for said property.
 The city engineer will give notice of the cost to the owner.
 The notice shall:

 1. State the cost to be charged to the owner and the time and manner of payment thereof;